jsim91/FCSimple/README.md

 todo:
+- function that plots all gates set and hierachy and writes to single multi-panel figure
+- ensure tail gate works when tail < prominent peak
+- test general gating functionality on multiple projects where fluorescence signature may differ
 - resolve function conflicts
-- ensure tail gate works when tail < prominent peak
-- hierarchy setup and support
-- ensure subsetting of gated regions is derived correctly from hierarchy
 - ensure cells gate works on other flow projects where the distribution may be slightly different
-- function that plots all gates set and hierachy and writes to single multi-panel figure

 # FCSimple